|Name||:||Jonathan Vincent Toups|

 I am a scientifically trained data scientist and software engineer looking for ethical and intellectually stimulating application of my broad background and experience.

 I am a technical professional with broad educational and work experience.
-While I presently work as a data scientist (and engineer) whose primary responsibility is the analysis and visualization of a large variety of types of data I have also worked as a full stack software engineer responsible for both back end and front end software development.
+While I presently work as a data scientist (and engineer) whose primary responsibility is the analysis and visualization of a large variety of types of data.
+I have also worked as a full stack software engineer responsible for both back end and front end software development.
 I have a doctorate in physics.
 My doctoral research was interdisciplinary, however, located at the intersection of biophysics, machine learning, and neuroscience.

-I am a game designer and developer - my first commercial game was release last year.
+I am a game designer and developer - my first commercial game was released last year.
 It is about 10,000 lines of Scheme.
 Almost the entire game engine is implemented from scratch, including pathfinding (and associated data structures), AI, various Object Systems (including an ECS-style game engine).
 I also contributed significant, low level, cross platform code to the open source framework with which the game is written.

-I have a lot of interests.
 As a physicist, I continue to be interested in the history and philosophical foundations of physics.
 As a programmer I am interested in purely functional and strongly statically typed languages.
 As a game designer, I'm interested in the intersection of the mathematical or technical structure of games and the emotional experience of fun.
 As a software engineer I'm interested in minimalism and rigor.

 I understand monads and can explain in pretty simple terms why the philosophical interpretation of Quantum Mechanics is so challenging.
 I speak a little French.